Skip to main content

 • Do not debrief the morning rounds in your head.
 Past rounds are past; the next interviewer hasn't seen them yet.

-Per the BLS research on tech occupations, software roles consistently demand sustained focus, and most candidates dramatically underestimate the recovery cost of back-to-back high-stakes problem-solving.
+Per the BLS research on tech occupations, software roles demand sustained focus, and most candidates underestimate the recovery cost of back-to-back high-stakes problem-solving.
 The midpoint reset is where strong candidates separate from average ones.

 Between rounds: the 90-second reset